-Objective 2.1: Coordinate the design and implementation of transit systems with parking facilities, trail systems, project planning and design.
+Objective 2.1: Coordinate the design and implementation of transit systems with parking facilities, trail systems,

-Timeframe: Ongoing over the 20-year timeframe of this plan; implement at the time of passenger shelters.
+Timeframe: Ongoing over the 20-year timeframe of this plan; implement at the time of

 Objective 2.2: Encourage paratransit services in community areas.
 Promote efficiency and cost effectiveness in paratransit service such as use of joint maintenance and other facilities.